Backup

 • Backup execution methods

-• User-defined settings: Backups are performed within 15 minutes from the time selected by the user.
+• User-defined settings: Backup starts within 15 minutes after the user-selected time.

 • Backup file

-• Retention period: Can be stored for up to 30 days according to the user settings.
+• Retention period: Can be retained for up to 30 days based on user settings.

 • Storage location: A separate data volume.